-Related to the politeness utterances used by teacher and student in the classroom interaction, the implementation of various politeness strategies was proven low at classroom interaction of seven grade teacher and student of MTs Al-Fallah because English teacher still do mistaken in using politeness like data 3 in the first meeting and English teacher still don't uses politeness frequently, as a consequence many students isn't active speak English in classroom interaction at English class.
+Related to the politeness utteran ces used by teacher and student in the classroom interaction, the implementation of various politeness strategies was proven lowat classroom interaction of seven grade teacher and student of MTs Al-Fallah because English teacher still do mistaken in using politeness like data 3 in the first meeting and English teacher still don't uses politeness frequently,As a consequence many students isn't active speak English in classroom interaction at English class.

-According Aneta Subertove: 2012, she says that students generally learn the language in order to be able to communicate, and their goal is to be able to express any type of speech act, including requests or apologies that are essential for the topic of politeness.
+According Aneta Subertove: 2012, she says that Students generally learn the language in order to be able to communicate, and their goal is to be able to express any type of speech act, including requests or apologiesthat are essential for the topic of politeness.
 Politeness is a part of communication, and therefore plays a vital part in the process of language learning and in a classroom of English.

-In Islamic lesson (Muslim boarding school), the researcher found Krama Inggil (high speech) from student's utterances dan ngoko alus (low speech) from students' utterances.
+In islamic lesson (Muslim boardingschool),the reseacher found Krama Inggil (high speech) from student's utterances dan ngoko alus(low speech) from student's utterances.
 From the research above, it shows that unggah-ungguh/speech level was used by teacher and student in classroom interaction although paramasastra (grammar) isn't appropriate.
-By using ngoko alus, student still show politeness because they have used.
+By usingngoko alus, student still show politeness because they have used

 Unggah-ungguh basa/speech level is appropriate beside that the teacher can show a sense intimacy to their student.
-According to Carita (2005: 4) who use the language Ngoko language are: Friends to friends, parents to children and teacher to students.
+According to Carita (2005: 4) who use the language Ngoko langguage are: Friends to friends, parents to children and teacher to students

-Meanwhile, Kinds of student's utterances is Kromo Lugu (high), because all of data show that student choose kromo lexical item.
-By using kromo lugu, student show politeness because they have used Unggah-ungguh basa or speech level is appropriate beside that the students can show a sense their respect to their teacher.
-According to Carita (2005: 4)who use the language Jawa Ngoko are: student to teacher, younger to older, student to parents, and employer to owner.
+Meanwhile, Kinds of student's utterances is Kromo Lugu(high), becuase all of data show that student choose kromo lexical item.By using kromo lugu, student show politeness because they haveusedUnggah-ungguh basa or speech level is appropriate beside thatthestudent can show a sense their respecttotheir teacher.
+According to Carita (2005: 4)who use the language Jawa Ngoko are:student to teacher, younger to older, student to parents, and employer to owner.

-Using politeness utterances in the classroom interaction can make a good relationship between teachers and students.
-As a consequence, they can create a meaningful teaching and learning process in the classroom and students have good spirit when they learn in the classroom.
-In this matter the researcher tries to uses politeness utterances in the classroom interaction
+Using politeness utterances in the classroom interaciton can make a good relationship between teachers and students.
+As a consequence they can create a meaningful teaching and learning process in the classroom and students have good spirit when they learn in the classroom.
+In this matter the reseacher tries to uses politeness utterances in the classroom interaction